BDomzal/magnetstein/README.md

-# Magnetstein
+# Magnetstein: quantification tool in NMR mixture analysis
 ![main_workflow_final](https://github.com/BDomzal/magnetstein/assets/65540968/f3c35cfb-e996-4f2a-b01b-3007a7676bd0)

 This repository contains software tools which allow to compare nuclear magnetic resonance (NMR) spectra and estimate proportions of components in mixture using the Wasserstein distance.
+Find out more [here.](https://doi.org/10.1021/acs.analchem.3c03594)

-Magnetstein is a modification of the algorithm from a Python3 package called `masserstein` (available [here](https://github.com/mciach/masserstein)).
+Magnetstein is a modification of the algorithm from a Python3 package dedicated for mass spectrometry, called `masserstein` (available [here](https://github.com/mciach/masserstein)).

 If you encounter any difficulties during installation or usage of these programs, or if you have any suggestions regarding their functionality, please post a GitHub issue or send an email to b.domzal@mimuw.edu.pl.

+# Web application

+If you don't have programming experience, instead of this Python package you can use our [**web application**.](https://bioputer.mimuw.edu.pl/magnetstein) You can read more about it [here](https://doi.org/10.1016/j.softx.2025.102329).

 # Installation